Ngiyampaa: Country

 According to Tindale's estimation, Ngiyampaa tribal lands (ngurrampaa, "country") extended over some 6,600 mi2 in the territory, much of it peneplain, lying south of the south bank of the Barwon and Darling rivers, from Brewarrina to Dunlop.
 Their area included Yanda Creek down to the source of Mulga Creek, and took in the Bogan River.
-The Weilwan clan were on their southeastern flank, the Wangaaypuwan clan southwest while the Gamilaraay were to the northeast and the Paakantyi to their west and northwest.
+The Wayilwan clan were on their southeastern flank, the Wangaaypuwan clan southwest while the Gamilaraay were to the northeast and the Paakantyi to their west and northwest.

 Mount Grenfell, some 50 mi northwest of Cobar, is an important site for the Ngiyampaa people, who were barred from accessing it until the 1970s.

 Group classifications

 A geographical distinction regarding the homeland camping world (ngurrampaa) is attested between three groups, all inhabiting areas devoid of permanent watercourses.